Asalamu alaykum wa rahmatullahi wa barakatu

-See, having a homeschool routine works great, because it creates order and expectation without the pressure.
+See, having a homeschool routine works great, rather than a strict schedule, because it creates order and expectation without the pressure.
 My children thrive on routine, Allahuma barik, and they like to know what the day has in store for them.
 And as the children get older it helps to create a sense of independence, as they can get stuck into whatever they need to do and this is especially beneficial when it comes to homeschooling.

 So here is my basic daily and weekly schedule which is split into 3 blocks.
 Block 1 is our main priority subject, which for us is always the same (Quran memorisation and revision).
-Block 1 is our only subject that has the same timing too as focusing on Quran after Fajr salaah is recommended.
 Block 2 then is for our core subjects and Block 3 is for subjects we rotate such as History and Geography.
+Simple!